Cardinal-Cryptography/signer-integration-example/README.md

 <button onClick={makeTransfer}>Make transfer</button>;
 ```

-After clicking the button you should see Signer pop-up:
+After clicking the button you should see the Signer pop-up:

 ![Connect pop-up screenshot][transfer-authorization]

-Confirm and check your accounts balances in https://test.azero.dev/#/accounts.
+Lastly, you can confirm and check your accounts' balances in https://test.azero.dev/#/accounts.

 Important!
-Just because transaction Promise doesn't throw, doesn't mean it succeeded - see https://polkadot.js.org/docs/api/cookbook/tx/#how-do-i-get-the-decoded-enum-for-an-extrinsicfailed-event.
+Just because the transaction Promise doesn't throw an exception, it doesn't mean it succeeded - see https://polkadot.js.org/docs/api/cookbook/tx/#how-do-i-get-the-decoded-enum-for-an-extrinsicfailed-event.

-## Finishing notes
+## Closing remarks

-Hope this guide enables you to integrate with Signer smoothly.
+We hope this guide helps you to seamlessly integrate your app with the Signer.
 In case of questions / bug reports / to find more content go to
 `<here some links probably?>`